ikontiza24-beep/CVM-Analysis-Project/README.md

 4. Churn Prediction:Build a baseline model to identify churn drivers.

 ## How to View
-(generate_synthetic_data.py):The Python script used to create the realistic, 3-table dataset.
+(generate_synthetic_data.py):The Python script used to create 3-table dataset.

 (CVM Analysis Project.ipynb):The main Jupyter Notebook with all my analysis, charts, and recommendations.